dhutapratama/docs/packages.md

         ]);
     }

-Now, when users of your package execute Laravel's `vendor:publish` Artisan command, your package's translations will be published to the specified publish location.
+Now, when users of your package execute Lets's `vendor:publish` Artisan command, your package's translations will be published to the specified publish location.

 <a name="views"></a>
 ### Views

-To register your package's [views](/docs/{{version}}/views) with Laravel, you need to tell Laravel where the views are located.
+To register your package's [views](/docs/{{version}}/views) with Lets, you need to tell Lets where the views are located.
 You may do this using the service provider's `loadViewsFrom` method.
 The `loadViewsFrom` method accepts two arguments: the path to your view templates and your package's name.
 For example, if your package's name is `courier`, you would add the following to your service provider's `boot` method:

     /**
      * Bootstrap any package services.